nank1ro/flutter-shadcn-ui/docs/src/content/docs/Theme/data.md

 }
 ```

-In this way you can access it like other styles `ShadTheme.of(context).colorScheme.myCustomColor`.
+In this way you can access it like other colors `ShadTheme.of(context).colorScheme.myCustomColor`.